The Logo, etc.

 THE MEANING OF THE LOGO PATTERN

-The logo contrasts these two trajectories simply by putting them together:
+The logo contrasts the two trajectories simply by putting them together: